 A weekly seminar in Allied Healthcare Professions.
-This seminar provides contact with a variety of allied healthcare professions that an ATC (Athletic Training Certified) may utilize as a component of the overall treatment of client(s).
+This seminar provides contact with a variety of allied healthcare professions that a physical therapist may utilize as a component of the overall treatment of client(s).
 Professionals will be selected from, but not limited to, radiologists, nurses, neurologists, trauma specialists, massage therapists, and dietitians.
 A general medical rotation of a minimum of 30 hours will be required for this course.